RoyalMafia/Airdrops/README.md

+# UPDATED VERSION

+https://github.com/RoyalMafia/ryls_airdrops_v2 <-- That is the updated version of this addon.

 # Addon is outdated & possibly broken
 I haven't updated this addon in a while and believe there are bugs, but I have been making a completely new version which was started from scratch which maybe released on the Workshop & here soon.